Payments and Fee Remissions to Graduate Students on Sponsored ProgramsSPA-11-010

 Graduate students working on sponsored projects as research assistants are considered employees and an employer-employee relationship exists.

 Tuition and fees paid for graduate students as research assistants on sponsored projects are considered a fringe benefit and should be called a “fee remission” and be paid with the 5400 object code.
-Full fee remissions are mandatory (less the amount of the dedicated fee paid by the student) for a maximum of 30 hours per academic year if the appointment is 50% or greater.
-Fee remissions may be charged to federal and federal pass-through sponsored programs only if the graduate student is working 50% FTE or more; for other sources of funding, schools may elect to award fee remissions (less the dedicated fee paid by the student) to graduate student employees with appointments less than 50% FTE.
+Full fee remissions are mandatory for a maximum of 30 hours per academic year if the appointment is 50% or greater.
+Fee remissions may be charged to federal and federal pass-through sponsored programs only if the graduate student is working 50% FTE or more; for other sources of funding, schools may elect to award fee remissions to graduate student employees with appointments less than 50% FTE.
+Students with a total FTE of 50% to 75% for both semesters of an academic year must receive a fee remission for six credit hours of summer enrollment if they enroll for summer session(s) per the Handbook for Student Academic Appointees.
+Additionally, a student who did not hold an academic year appointment, but is appointed in the summer with a total FTE of 50% or greater must receive a fee remission for six credit hours of summer enrollment if they enroll for summer session(s).

-Because of the timing problem in obtaining accurate information on graduate students, the billing of fee remissions to sponsored programs is the responsibility of the individual academic units or responsibility centers.
-The total fees (less the dedicated fee paid by the student) will be charged to the academic unit or responsibility center which will be responsible for billing individual sponsored programs for whatever part of the fees it expects to collect.
+Because of the timing constraints in obtaining accurate information on graduate students, the billing of fee remissions to sponsored programs is the responsibility of the individual academic units or responsibility centers.
+The total fees will be charged to the academic unit or responsibility center which will be responsible for billing individual sponsored programs for whatever part of the fees is appropriate to collect.

 Given that fee remissions are considered a fringe benefit, the fee remission should be charged to the sponsored program where the graduate student’s salary is charged.
 If the salary is transferred from one account to another during the semester, the fee remission should follow the salary.
 If the salary is distributed between two or more sponsored program accounts, the fee remission should be distributed in that same proportion.